The Ultimate French Cheese and Wine Pairing Guide

 Drôme (26) - Saint-Félicien Cheese & Crozes-Hermitage (Rhône Valley)

 In the Drôme department, Saint-Félicien is a soft, creamy cow’s milk cheese with a rich, buttery flavour that comes from frequent reinforcement of the rich local milk with a dose of cream.
-Complement it with Crozes-Hermitage, a robust red wine from the Rhône Valley, known for its dark fruit and peppery notes, to create a bold and satisfying pairing.
-Drôme is a land of contrasts, with everything from lavender fields to the Vercors Massif.
+Complement it with Crozes-Hermitage, a robust red wine from the Rhône Valley known for its dark fruit and peppery notes, to create a bold pairing.

 Isère (38) - Saint-Marcellin Cheese & Roussette de Savoie (Savoie)

 Isère is the birthplace of Saint-Marcellin, a soft, creamy cheese with a mild, nutty flavour and an oozy, luxurious texture.
 It’s my favourite cheese!
-Pair it with Roussette de Savoie, a crisp and refreshing white wine from the Savoie region, to create a balanced and elegant combination that highlights the best of the Alpine terroir.
-Isère is home to the town of Grenoble and the Chartreuse Mountains’ breathtaking landscapes.
+Pair it with Roussette de Savoie, a crisp, refreshing white wine from the Savoie region, to create a balanced, elegant combination that highlights the best of Alpine terroir.

 Loire (42) - Fourme de Montbrison Cheese & Côte Roannaise (Loire)

-Fourme de Montbrison is a mild blue cheese in the Loire department with subtle veining.
-It stands out from many others in the cheese case given its shape; you’ll often see it sold in rounds cut from a long cylinder.
-Complement it with Côte Roannaise, a light-bodied red wine from the Loire known for its fruity and floral notes, to create a unique and delightful pairing.
+Fourme de Montbrison is a mild blue cheese from the Loire department, characterised by subtle veining.
+It stands out from many others in the cheese case, given its shape; you’ll often see it sold in rounds cut from a long cylinder.
+Complement it with Côte Roannaise, a light-bodied red wine from the Loire known for its floral notes, for a fruity, delightful pairing.

 Haute-Loire (43) - Artisou Cheese & Saint-Pourçain (Auvergne)

 Artisou is an incredibly unique cheese hailing from the Haute-Loire.
-The small rounds of firm cheese are aged with the help of cheese mites – dubbed artisous in the local patois – which aerate the interior of the cheese and allow it to develop its signature nutty notes as well as natural blue veins, with their welcome touch of bitterness.
-Pair it with Saint-Pourçain, a crisp and fruity white wine from the Auvergne region, to create a harmonious balance that celebrates the region’s terroir.
-Haute-Loire is known for its volcanic landscapes and the village of Le Puy-en-Velay, a UNESCO World Heritage site.
+The small rounds of firm cheese are aged with the help of cheese mites – dubbed artisous in the local patois – which aerate the interior of the cheese, allowing it to develop its signature nutty notes as well as natural blue veins, with their welcome touch of bitterness.
+Pair it with Saint-Pourçain, a crisp and fruity white wine from the Auvergne region, to create a beautiful balance that celebrates the region’s terroir.

 Puy-de-Dôme (63) - Bleu d’Auvergne Cheese & Cahors (Southwest)